11 Steps to Becoming a Diplomatic Security Service Special Agent

 Selection Process

-Before you begin your application, please review our webinar resources, videos, and reach out to a DSS recruiter to learn about the Diplomatic Security Service Special Agent career and Foreign Service lifestyle.
+Before you begin your application, we recommend you review our webinar resources, videos, and reach out to a DSS recruiter to learn about the Diplomatic Security Service Special Agent career and Foreign Service lifestyle.
 You can connect with a DSS Special Agent at DSScareers@state.gov.
-For specific questions on the assessment process, please email DSFSapplicants@state.gov.
+For specific questions on the application and assessment processes, please email DSFSapplicants@state.gov.

 Let's look at the process in more detail and get you started on your way to a new career!